 Rob Barriault

-Rob serves as the Pastoral Assistant and Deacon of Operations at Fairview Baptist Church.
+Rob serves as a Pastoral Assistant and Deacon of Operations at Fairview Baptist Church.
 He has a wide educational background, he received his Bachelors of Religious Education and Masters of Divinity at Tyndale University, his Masters of Theology Studies from Reformed Baptist Seminary, and he also received Diplomas in Marketing as well as Fitness and Health promotion from Algonquin College.
 He has worked as a personal trainer, teaching fitness classes, and training athletes at Carleton University.

 Fees